-- 20.26 The payment rate must reflect value for money for the public sector with a clear rationale for sustainable cost savings (see paragraphs 20.19 to 20.23: Financial Case).
-When determining payment rates employers should take into consideration the relative costs of alternatives to a Mutually Agreed Resignation.
+20.26 The payment rate must reflect value for money for the public sector with a clear rationale for sustainable cost savings (see paragraphs 20.19 to 20.23 - Financial Case).
+When determining payment rates employers should take into consideration the relative costs of alternatives to a MAR.
 The amount should be sufficiently attractive to incentivise applications for the scheme, taking into account the level at which the minimum rate is set.
-Payments will need to be consistent and transparent and reflect the needs and objectives of the organisation. - 20.27 In some cases, severance payments are not subject to deductions in accordance with the Income and Corporation Taxes Act 1998, but the individual circumstances of each case will need to be considered.
+Payments will need to be consistent and transparent and reflect the needs and objectives of the organisation.